uelandte/ProcWAS/README.md

-The workflow includes steps to map the source codes to CCSR categories, reshape the data frame to a wider format, merge the phenotypes data with the covariates data, applying sex-specific exclusions, and performing the regression.
+The workflow includes steps to map the source codes to CCSR categories, reshape the data frame to a wider format, merge the phenotypes data with the covariates data, apply sex-specific exclusions, and perform the regression.

 First we will generate a data frame of source codes (ICD-10-PCS and CPT-4 codes) along with dates of the procedure.